pgmj/RISEkbmRasch/README.md

 devtools::install_github("pgmj/RISEkbmRasch")
 ```

+Please see the [NEWS.md](https://github.com/pgmj/RISEkbmRasch/blob/main/NEWS.md) file for notes on updates.

 ## Usage

 Most functions in this package are relatively simple wrappers that create outputs such as tables and figures to make the Rasch analysis process quick and visual.
 There is a [companion Quarto template file](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto) that shows suggested ways to use this package.